mattgen88/nugoget/README.md

 ## Dependencies
 - go 1.15.8+, probably a lot lower too
 - dotnet 5, probably not lower, probably not higher.
+I'm abusing the output of the dotnet commands.

 ## Built With
 - [github.com/spf13/cobra](https://github.com/spf13/cobra)